-The relatively modest additional height proposed (above the existing building) contributes to the delivery of a high-quality development on this site.
-The zoning of the site and surrounding industrial lands includes land of relatively steep topography that may be considered in some respects unsuitable for industrial development.
-Consequently, a number of industrial complexes in the locality have been approved by Council in contravention of the current LEP height standard.
-The proposed building works are consistent with the height and scale of the building constructed immediately adjoining the site to the west.
+The additional height proposed (above the retaining wall) contributes to the delivery of a high-quality development on this site.
+The zoning of the site and surrounding residential lands includes land of relatively steep topography that may be considered in some respects unsuitable for residential development.
+Consequently, several dwelling houses in the locality have been approved by Council in contravention of the current LEP height standard.
+The proposed building works are consistent with the height and scale of the building constructed on the site.